ElderMael/eldermael/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Next Data.
+- 🔭 I’m currently working on [Nextdata](https://www.nextdata.com/).
 Delivering Data Mesh to the World!
 - 🌱 I’m currently learning Data Science and Engineering
 - 👯 I’m looking to collaborate on IoT Projects and Mentorship
 - 🤔 I’m looking for help with getting better at InfoSec